MarcoLoc95/BioPhys/book/content/chap1.md

 How can the person on the skateboard not fall?
 Is it sheer luck, or are they skilled in estimating how much force they need to apply on the board, how the friction of the road affects the rotation of the wheels, how they need to counterbalance gravity, the tilt of the road and inertia?
 At the same time, we can safely assume that in an afternoon of training this person would have fallen at a certain point.
 That is because the predictions can never be perfect: the friction could slightly change due to extra sand under the wheels or the tilt could change at the road goes on.

 Predicting the future is possible thanks to the fact that in physics we can establish what is called **causality**.
 Causality is the relation between a cause and an effect.
+The primary goal of physics is to find all the existing causalities and decode the *language of Nature* into simpler equations that we can use to make quantitative statements, whether about electromagnetic interactions, thermodynamical processes or the constituents that make up everything in the Universe.

-If you kick a ball at rest it will start to move, depending on how heavy it is.
+For instance, if you kick a ball at rest it will start to move, depending on how heavy it is.
 The force of the kick $F$ is the cause, and the acceleration $a$ is the effect.
-When we write:

-$$
-F = m \cdot a
-$$

-it means that we know there is a causal relation between the kick and the motion of the ball, and that we know exactly how much the ball will be accelerated if we know exactly the applied force.
-The primary goal of physics is to decode the *language of Nature* into simpler equations that we can use to make quantitative statements, whether it's about electromagnetic interactions, thermodynamical processes or the constituents that make up everything in the Universe.

-But how is causality established?
+But how is this causality established?
 To be able to write an exact equation we must have first conducted some experiments.
-Say we observed many balls of different weights being kicked at different strenghts, and measured the motion of the balls to extract the accelerations.
+Say we observed many balls of different weights being kicked at different strenghts, and measured the motion of the balls to extract the accelerations:

 ```{figure} ../figures/chap1_dots.png
 ---